weiweihuanghuang/wei-glyphs-scripts/README.md

 In Glyphs 2.0 or later, go to Glyphs > Preferences > Addons > Scripts and click the Install Modules button.
 You are done and can skip the rest of these installation instructions.

+Thanks to [Georg Seifert](https://github.com/schriftgestalt) and [Rainer Erich Scheichelbauer](https://github.com/mekkablue/) for their help and for providing a great API and example scripts.

 ###About the Scripts
 ---
+- **Compare Fonts** - Compare 2 open files and opens a new tab (in the current font) for each master showing the glyphs that are different between the 2 files.
+A decomposed copy of each different glyph from the other file will also be pasted in the background of each glyph in the current file.
+- **Add Space Between Each Selected Glyph**
+- **Add [Placeholder](https://glyphsapp.com/tutorials/spacing) Between Each Selected Glyph**
+- **Set Transform Origin to Centre of Selection** - Sets origin point for Rotate tool to the centre of the selection.
+Works even if you select a single point!
 - **Uppercase** – Converts the selected text in a tab to uppercase.
 - **Lowercase** – Converts the selected text in a tab to lowercase.
 - **Zoom Wide** – Zooms the viewport to 50pts.

+####Anchors

+- **Find and Delete Anchors** – Find and deletes all anchors in active layers of selected glyphs that contains the search string.
+- **Delete All Anchors in All Masters of Selected Glyphs**
+- **Show Glyphs with this Anchor** - New Tab with all Glyphs that have the selected anchor.

 ####Metrics